-- Institute for Neuroscience
+- Interdisciplinary Neuroscience Program

 - Graduate School

 - Academic & Registration Policies

 - Office of the Registrar

 - CNS Graduate Education

 Expected Time to Obtain Ph.D.
 Degree.
 Generally, it takes 5 years from the first date enrolled to complete the doctoral degree.
-This may vary depending on student motivation, research progress, mentoring, funding for the research project, state of equipment and research materials needed.
+This may vary depending on student motivation, research progress, mentoring, funding for the research project, or state of equipment and research materials needed.

 Financial Support.
-All neuroscience graduate students who are in good standing are guaranteed stipend support for 5 years at the current level (contact the Graduate Coordinator for the current amount), plus student health insurance and tuition assistance, provided they abide by the policies of the INS and those of the Graduate School.
-Support at the current level is guaranteed regardless of the student TA status or whether the student has been awarded a predoctoral fellowship.
+All neuroscience graduate students who are in good standing are guaranteed stipend support for 5 years at the current level contingent upon satisfactory academic, professional performance, and availability of funds.
+This support is not dependent upon TA status or whether the student has been awarded a predoctoral fellowship.
+For continued funding throughout your graduate career, please refer to your offer letter.
+For additional information, contact the program graduate adviser.
+Student health insurance and tuition assistance are provided, given that students abide by the policies of the INP and those of the Graduate School.
 However, the yearly stipend may be increased, funds for travel to scientific meetings may be granted, and/or funds for additional tuition assistance and/or additional health insurance may be provided with the award of certain fellowships or teaching assistantships.